-There is no drain on the battery when the ignition switch is off - even if the control switch is left on.
+There is no drain on the battery when the ignition switch is off - even if the control switch is left on

 NOTE: Before leaving on vacation or a long trip, make a short road test to see that all functions are working.
-If your speed control does not function as described above, contact your dealer or refer to the cruise control manufacturer's information in your Motor Home Operations Manual binder.
+If your speed control does not function as described, contact your dealer or refer to the cruise control manufacturer's information in your Motor Home Operations Manual binder.

-CRUISE CONTROL (Ford and Oshkosh Chassis)
+CRUISE CONTROL (Ford Chassis)

-See your Ford or Oshkosh chassis operating guide for operating instructions.
+Consult your Ford chassis operating guide for operating instructions.

-WINDSHIELD WASH/WIPE SWITCH (Ford Chassis)
+WINDSHIELD WASH/WIPE SWITCH Ford Chassis Only